 The Company's activities expose it to a variety of market risks, which primarily include the risks related to the effects of changes in foreign currency exchange rates and interest rates.
 These financial exposures are monitored and managed by the Company as part of its overall risk management program.
 The objective of this risk management program is to reduce the volatility that these market risks may have on the Company's operating results and equity.
 The Company employs derivative financial instruments to hedge certain anticipated transactions, firm commitments, or assets and liabilities denominated in foreign currencies.
-Additionally, the Company has utilized interest rate swaps to convert variable rate debt to fixed rate debt.
+Additionally, the Company utilizes interest rate swaps to convert fixed rate debt into variable rate debt or variable rate debt to fixed rate debt.
 The Company does not hold derivative instruments for trading or speculative purposes.